 The Commission is committed to fulfilling its state-mandated mission with as little fiscal impact on local agencies as possible.
-In preparing the budget for fiscal year 2019-2020, the Commission used a spending baseline to estimate how much it would cost to continue the level of its activities and services at next year's price for labor and supplies.
-The Commission's adopted fiscal year 2019-2020 budget is \$691,123, an overall percentage increase of 39% from prior year's original adopted budget based on prior year actuals, the anticipated filling of the vacant full-time Analyst position, and a scheduled Countywide Water and Wastewater Municipal Service Review.
+In preparing the budget for fiscal year 2020-21, the Commission used a spending baseline to estimate how much it would cost to continue the level of its activities and services at next year's price for labor and supplies.
+The Commission's adopted fiscal year 2020-2021 budget is \$540,893, an overall percentage decrease of 2.96% from prior year's original adopted budget.
+This decrease is due to the completion of the Napa Countywide Water and Wastewater Municipal Service Review, which the majority of the contract was budgeted and paid in fiscal year 2019-20.